Charles Krauthammer, prominent conservative voice, has died

 He was 68.

-His death was announced by two organizations that employed him, Fox News Channel and The Washington Post.
+His death was announced by two organizations that were longtime employers, Fox News Channel and The Washington Post.

 Krauthammer had said publicly a year ago he was being treated for a cancerous tumor in his abdomen and earlier this month revealed that he likely had just weeks to live.